top of page

 biography

-Dr. Choi was a recipient of numerous awards including the Menuhin-Dowling Young Musicians Award, top prizewinner & recipient of the Lawrence Bedini Scholarship at the Stewart Brady Competition, the Janet Spoor Achievement Award Fellowship, and top honors at the Union City Young Artist Competition, Lillian Fuchs Chamber Music Competition, and Duxbury Music Festival Competitions.
+Dr. Choi has been recognized with numerous awards, including the Menuhin-Dowling Young Musicians Award, top prize and the Lawrence Bedini Scholarship at the Stewart Brady Competition, the Janet Spoor Achievement Award Fellowship, and top honors at the Union City Young Artist Competition, Lillian Fuchs Chamber Music Competition, and Duxbury Music Festival Competitions.

-Born in Los Angeles, Dr. Choi began violin lessons at age six and entered the San Francisco Conservatory of Music Pre-College Division in 1997 where she was an Honorary Distinction student.
-She received her Bachelor of Music degree from SFCM as the recipient of the Ruth and Jo Blackmore Scholarship, and her Master's degree from the Manhattan School of Music under the tutelage of Lucie Robert.
-She continued her studies with Bayla Keyes at Boston University, where she received her Doctor of Musical Arts degree in May 2016.
-Dr. Choi has also studied with Davis Law and Zaven Melikian.
+Born in Los Angeles, Dr. Choi began violin lessons at age six and entered the San Francisco Conservatory of Music Pre-College Division at age eight.
+She earned her Bachelor of Music from SFCM as a recipient of the Ruth and Jo Blackmore Scholarship, and her Master’s degree from the Manhattan School of Music under Lucie Robert.
+She pursued a Professional Studies Diploma at Mannes College of Music before earning her Doctor of Musical Arts degree at Boston University under Bayla Keyes.
 Her chamber music mentors include members of the American, Juilliard, and Muir Quartets.

-Dr. Choi has previously served as a teaching assistant for Bayla Keyes at Boston University and Boston Youth Symphony Orchestra, and orchestral coach at the University of California, Santa Cruz.
-She is currently on faculty at the Pacific Institute of Music where she teaches violin and viola, and maintains a private studio in the Sacramento area.
+An experienced educator, Dr. Choi has served as a teaching assistant to Bayla Keyes at Boston University and the Boston Youth Symphony Orchestra, and as an orchestral coach at the University of California, Santa Cruz.
+Her students have earned top prizes in local and national competitions and have performed at Carnegie Hall.
+She is the Co-Founder and Artistic Director of Sora Music Society and maintains an active private studio in El Dorado Hills.

 bottom of page